 Washing sheet pans may be the bane of my existence.
 As much as I scrub and soak- my cookie sheets are always dirty (especially in the hard to reach corners).
-From soaking it in an overnight bath of warm water and soap to working the burnt pan with steel wool, it seemed that my sheet pans would be dirty until the day I decided to dump them.
+From soaking it in an overnight bath of hot water and dish soap to working the burnt pan with steel wool, it seemed that my baking pans would be dirty until the day I decided to dump them.
 It doesn't even matter if it's non-stick or stainless steel, I just couldn't find a good way how to clean my dirty sheet pans.

 But there is always a solution.
 Yes, thanks to the internet I was able to come up with a few cleaning life hacks that will save your scorched pans and dirty pots.
 Here are six of the best cleaning hacks I came across for how to clean your dirty sheet pans.

 1. Baking Soda and Vinegar

 This tried and true method is the easiest cleaning hack to start off with.
-I mean, everyone has to have some baking soda and vinegar in the cupboard.
+I mean, everyone has to have some baking soda and white vinegar in the cupboard.
 To begin, wash the dirty baking sheet as you normally would to remove all the baked on gunk and large pieces of who-knows-what.

 Once the pan is somewhat clean, make a paste of baking soda and vinegar in a small bowl.
 It should be the texture of a creamy salad dressing or something of that nature.
 Spread the mixture all over the pan, making sure to get into the corners.
 Let sit for ten to twenty minutes then scrub the pan with the coarse side of a sponge.